alx-sch/miniRT/README.md

 Lambert's Cosine Law explains how light reflects off rough or matte surfaces.
 It states that the amount of light reflected is proportional to the cosine of the angle between the surface normal and the light direction.
 This means that light striking a surface head-on is reflected most strongly, while light at an angle produces weaker reflections.
 This law is used to simulate how materials appear brighter when facing the light and darker at steeper angles.

-The following function calculates the diffuse reflection coefficient
+The following function calculates the diffuse reflection coefficient, which is used to simulate how light interacts with matte surfaces.

 ```C
 /**